romeritto/hranol/README.md

 ### Printing help
 ```
 $ hranol -h
   hranol [folders...] {OPTIONS}

     Hranol -- batch image processing utility.
 By default only images in given
     folders are processed and the output is saved to a subfolder with prefix
     "fltrd".
+Writing to subfolders can be overridden with option -o which
-Supported filters: static background subtraction, contrast filter
+    specifies output folder.
+Supported filters: static background subtraction,
-    (normalization) and mask filter.
-Each filter is used when a corresponding
+    contrast filter (normalization) and mask filter.
+Each filter is used when a
-    filter-specific option is set.
-Only grayscale images are supported.
+    corresponding filter-specific option is set.
+Only grayscale images are
+    supported.

   OPTIONS:

       -m[file], --mask=[file]           Apply mask to every image.
 The mask size

                                         must match the sizes of all images.
       -s[subtraction factor],
       --static-noise=[subtraction